 chê ti sfracaiarà il cjâf

-it shall crush your head
+it will crush your head

 You will note here that, rather than your head, Friulian has used the head; the use of ti indicates to whom the head belongs.